rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAws.md

 ### createtarget
 - There is a single argument of type CreateAwsTargetInput.
 - Returns Target.
-### deletecloudaccountwithoutcft
-Removes AWS cloud account without cleaning up the associated permissions from the AWS cloud account.
-Customer needs to clean up the permissions in the AWS account themselves.
-This mutation is supported only for IAM user-based and authentication server-based AWS cloud accounts.

-- There is a single argument of type DeleteAwsCloudAccountWithoutCftInput.
-- Returns DeleteAwsCloudAccountWithoutCftReply.
 ### deletecluster
 Delete a Rubrik Cloud Cluster on AWS.